1. News

 Like we said, receiving an ‘nudge’ letter does not necessarily mean anything is wrong with your R&D claim.
 These eligibility check letters are another mechanism for encouraging businesses and their advisers to scrutinise R&D claims and avoid errors.
 HMRC are under pressure from the National Audit Office to reduce the number of errors in R&D claims that have been uncovered during compliance checks.

-Although HMRC’s R&D team received a boost last year with 100 new team members, they still only have the resources to review in detail a proportion of the R&D claims filed each year.
-By sending out these advisory letters they hope to encourage companies to look at HMRC’s own guidance on R&D claims and check they are comfortable.
+By sending out these advisory letters, HMRC hopes to encourage companies to look at HMRC’s own guidance on R&D claims and check they are comfortable with it.
 The plan is that companies will review their own claims without the need for an enquiry.

 What I need to do